Producer responsibility for packaging

 • Danish Producer (manufacturer or filler) who brings packaging to the Danish market

-• Danish importer of packaged goods (first level distribution chain)
+• Danish importer or distributor of packaged goods (first level distribution chain)

 • Foreign distance sellers that sells directly to Danish end-users (industrial end-users as well as consumers).
-Requires authorized representative.
+There is a requirement for an authorized representative for producers from other EU/EEA countries.

 Authorities have set a with a threshold of 8 tons/year of packaging per year.
 Below this threshold, Producers can choose to report less detailed.
 But Producers are still obliged to register and report by the first kilo.